Arrow Speed, Kinetic Energy, and Momentum Calculator

 In the table below, you will see some base values there already, they are there to show you an example of a real-world situation with real values and what they look like when compared to a mid-range bow and mid-range set of arrows.

 A lighter arrow produces more arrow speed, but an increase in arrow weight (incremented by 25 grains) can increase and eventually decrease arrow kinetic energy.
 A heavy arrow will produce a great deal of arrow momentum even at the price of arrow speed, but will eventually go down as arrow speed decreases.
-Heavy arrows, coupled with the right speed for your target animal, optimized by a high FOC, can accomplish a lot more than a light, fast arrow.

 The values in the table below come from the following bow and its associated settings.

-• 2022 Bear Alaskan Right-Handed 55-70 lb Model
+• 2022 Bear Alaskan Right-Handed 55-70 lb Model – 335 fps IBO Speed

 • Draw Length – 27″